 The meal service is preceded with Singapore Airlines’ signature satay (yakitori) plate which is made of chicken and beef satay with cucumber, onion and peanut sauce served before the food as an appetizer with drinks.
 This is the substitute for crackers or peanuts which are generally offered by most airlines, or Ethiopian Airlines crunchy barley.

-Singapore Airlines’ wine selection is now award-winning and includes a French champagne, two white wines, three red wines (always at least one from France) and one port wine.
+Singapore Airlines’ wine selection is award-winning and always includes a French champagne, two white wines, three red wines (always at least one from France) and one port wine.
 The airline now features one of the red wines as a recommended selection and so I tried that one.

 After the meal service, the crew passed along with a dessert trolley with cheese, fruits and cake and then there were chocolates given.